 Shoyo decided to forgo a prestigious research institute like the Max Planck and has now ended up at a university no one has ever heard of… Harland I think, or perhaps Karvard?
-Anyway, he remains a co-supervised lab member and studies the evolution of social behaviour in spiders.
+Anyway, he remains an affiliate lab member and studies the evolution of social behaviour in spiders.

 Jian is like a Mother Gaia for fish, wanting to ensure all are fed and nurtured in the best possible way.
 By using robots.
 And laser beams.

 Sylvia joined the lab all the way back in 2013, when the Texas sun had to be fought off with strong Tequila.
 Now we’ve come all the way to Konstanz, where the German cold has to be fought off with strong Schnapps.
 So, not much has changed.

 Jakob works in the Middle-Eastern desert in the summer, where it’s 45 degrees Celsius in the shade.
 He goes there to study spiders, but come on, there are spiders on the trees outside my office, and we have beer in the fridge.
 It also seems he cannot swim.

 Fritz got too drunk at a pirate metal gig one night, and we found him the next morning in our labs attempting to finish his set with a guitar crudely constructed from old nets and a drum kit of empty food containers.
 It actually sounded pretty good so we kept him.